Hawa Hawa: Reception

 The song became immensely popular throughout South Asia, particularly in three countries Pakistan, India, and Bangladesh.
 Jahangir's album by the same name also became in India, and the song frequently played on radio in the country.
 The song was frequently remade in Bollywood films; sometimes with same lyrics and music and sometime with same music, but with different lyrics.
+Jahangir's version was used in the 1994 movie Insaaf Apne Lahoo Se.

 Shortly after the release of "Hawa Hawa", the tune of the song was unofficially used in "Jawan Jawan Ishq Jawan", a song from 1989 Govinda-starrer Billoo Badshah.
 It was sung by Govinda himself.
 The song "Aaya Aaya Pyar Aaya" in the 1989 Hindi film Aag Ka Gola was adapted from "Hawa Hawa".
 It was composed by Bappi Lahiri, and it featured Archana Puran Singh, Sunny Deol, and Prem Chopra dancing on the song.

 In 2017, The makers of the Hindi film Mubarakan (2017) released a new version of this song as promotional single of their film, which was written with different lyrics while keeping "Hawa Hawa" hookline same.
 The version was sung by Mika Singh, featuring Arjun Kapoor and Ileana D'Cruz dancing on the song.
-Devarsi Ghosh, writing for Scroll.in, called the remake version 'earworm' which 'doesn't need a remake'.
+Devarsi Ghosh, writing for Scroll.in, called the remake "forgettable " and describing the original version as an earworm which 'doesn't need a remake'.
 The remake version of the song also featured in the 2012 Hindi film Chaalis Chauraasi.
-The Bengali of "Hawa Hawa" also appeared in Bangladeshi song "O Tunir Ma".
+The Bengali of "Hawa Hawa" also appeared in Bangladeshi song "Khala Khala".